Grin1024/cccost/README.md

 cccost --dangerously-skip-permissions
 ```

 cccost spawns Claude Code and injects [this code](./src/interceptor.ts).
 It hooks the NodeJS `fetch()` function and intercepts all API requests to Anthropic's servers.
 It then writes a file ~/.claude/projects/mangled-current-working-dir/sessionid.usage.json and keeps updating it with every new request.
+As opoosed to Claude Code's `/cost` slash command, this also accurately tracks cost and token usage when resuming sessions.

 The file contains total input/output/cache read/cache write statistics per model, the usage stats for the last request made with each model, and the total cost.
 E.g.: